-Name and short description of the measures Type of measure Estimated cost in Euros (annualised) Possible EU co-funding source Measures to promote biodiversity awareness recurring €1,000,000 National/LIFE/ERDF National promotional campaign for Natura 2000. (advertising and promotional campaign for the Natura 2000 brand) (WAN IP) recurring €92,000 LIFE/National TV nature programming (WAN IP) one-off €71,000 LIFE/National Schools education programme where the main costs are related to personnel - the cost of education officers who will deliver the programme (WAN IP) recurring €11,000 LIFE/National
+Name and short description of the measures Type of Estimated cost in Possible EU co- measure Euros (annualised) funding source Measures to promote biodiversity awareness recurring €1,000,000 National National promotional campaign for Natura 2000. (advertising and promotional campaign for the Natura 2000 brand) recurring €92,000 LIFE/national TV nature programming one-off €71,000 LIFE/national Schools education programme where the main costs are related to personnel - the cost of education officers who will deliver the programme recurring €11,000 LIFE/national

-The national promotional campaign measure, part of the WAN IP, is expected to have a significant impact in raising awareness of the Natura 2000 network.
+The national promotional campaign measure is expected to have a very significant impact in raising awareness of the Natura 2000 network.
 Improved general public awareness of the existence and value of the Natura 2000 network will be achieved by means of a national promotional campaign developed and rolled out by expert media consultants.
 The low levels of public appreciation of the ecological value of natural habitats will have been increased significantly and the underdeveloped sense of community ownership or custodianship towards local Natura 2000 sites will have been enhanced - as will stakeholder involvement at community level.

-The production of TV nature programming is expected to help in promoting the existence and value, locally and nationally, of the Natura 2000 network.
+The production of TV nature programming is expected to have a very significant impact in promoting the existence and value, locally and nationally, of the Natura 2000 network.
 Improved general public awareness of the existence and value of the Natura 2000 network will have been achieved through the commissioning and production of nature documentaries and TV (and radio) programming promoting appreciation of the Natura 2000 network.
-This will complement awareness raising programmes being run by other projects and programmes throughout the country.

-Education programmes being run and co-ordinated by a variety of bodies such as NPWS, LAWPRO, Heritage Council, Local Authorities and individual projects will continue to deliver on the theme of biodiversity awareness.
-The schools programme measure in the WAN IP is expected to promote the existence and local value of the Natura 2000 network to the next generation of local stakeholders in the project area.
+The schools programme measure is expected to have a very significant impact in promoting the existence and local value of the Natura 2000 network to the next generation of local stakeholders.
 Up to 3,500 primary school children potentially will have participated in competitions and field days under the measure thereby helping to increase long-term local enthusiasm and support for the conservation of Natura 2000 in local communities.